jonathan-laurent/AlphaZero.jl/docs/src/index.md

   written in Python, this implementation enables to solve nontrivial games on a standard desktop computer with a GPU.

-`AlphaZero.jl` comes with _batteries included_. it features utilities for
+`AlphaZero.jl` comes with _batteries included_.
+It features utilities for
-logging, profiling, benchmarking and model exploration that are ready to work on any game.
+logging, profiling, benchmarking and model exploration that are ready to work with any new game.

 ### Why should I care about AlphaZero?